 Each mentor trainee will received periodic guidance from a certified InterSpiritual mentor and Ed.

 6. Practicum – Trainees will Mentor Other Students

 During this practicum period, each mentor-in-training will work with their own mentee(s).
 Periodically, they will have supervision sessions with their InterSpiritual mentor trainer and Ed Bastian.

 Each mentor trainee will write an extensive paper that includes the following: (1) Summaries of their journal writings on the 12 styles, 12 questions, 12 sources and the 7-steps of ISM.
 (2) Case studies of their experience mentoring others.
 (3) Descriptions of how they are integrating and applying ISM and the Mandala Process in their own lives.
 (4) Examples of how these processes have become a useful adjunct to their professional work in such fields as psychotherapy, health care, yoga instruction, spiritual direction, ministry, chaplaincy, public service.

 Our hope is to hold an in-person retreat each year for mentors-in-training to get to know each other, to share their styles, questions, sources and meditations, to share their experiences working with clients, and to engage in meditations, rituals and creative expressions of our combined work.
 These retreats will include graduation ceremonies for those who have completed the program.

 9. Certification and Licensing to Use the Website and Workbooks

 After successfully completing the mentor training process, a certificate will be awarded to each graduate.
 They will receive a license to use the workbooks and websites for working with their own mentees.
-They will be expected to continue working closely with each other to develop and refine best practices for InterSpiritual Mentoring
+They will be expected to continue working closely with each other, follow the ethical guidelines when working with their students, and to share experiences and best practices for InterSpiritual Mentoring with their fellow Mentors.